Skip to content

 Where:

-• OS Name: Name of the machine operating system where the Runner is allocated.
+• OS Name: Name of the operating system of the machine where the Runner is allocated.

-• OS Version: Version of the machine operating system where the Runner is allocated.
+• OS Version: Version of the operating system of the machine where the Runner is allocated.

-• CPU Usage: Indicates the percentage of use of the CPU.
+• CPU Usage: Indicates the CPU usage percentage.

-• System Uptime: The time the system is active.
+• System Uptime: The time the system has been active.

 Graph - Tasks per day

-In addition to all the information, you can also follow a graph of the tasks performed on the Runner according to specific periods such as last week, last 15 days and last month.
+In addition to all this information, you can also monitor a graph of tasks executed by the Runner according to specific periods, such as the last week, last 15 days, and last month.

 Processed Tasks

-Accessing the Processed Tasks tab, you can view a list of tasks this Runner processed.
+Accessing the Processed Tasks tab, it is possible to view a list of tasks processed by this Runner.

 Runner Processed Tasks